Scalar Quantization as Sparse Least Square Optimization: Quantization Algorithms

-One might doubt whether the optimization would still be accurate if we fix $\boldsymbol{\Psi}$ and only optimize $\boldsymbol{\alpha}$.
-However, we could see that \textbf{with transformation matrix $\boldsymbol{\Psi}$ been set to full rank, the linear space $R^{k}$ is not changed}.
-This implies with proper optimization, we could still reach the optimal solution.
-Notice that the above transformation matrix is given under the assumption of $k=m$, and with $k>m$ scenario, we could leave some of the rows of $\boldsymbol{\Psi}$ as $0$ and keep the rank as $m$.
-Then, with the above derivation, the problem is transferred into a sparse least-square problem, without losing its correctness and rationality.
-And now, our optimization target becomes:\\
+Since the the transformation matrix $\boldsymbol{\Psi}$ is within full rank, the linear space $R^{k}$ is not changed.
+This property implies that with proper configuration, we can find the correct solution of $\boldsymbol{\alpha}$.
+Notice that the above transformation matrix is given under the assumption of $k=m$, and for the $k>m$ scenario, we can simply leave some of the rows of $\boldsymbol{\Psi}$ as $0$ and keep the rank as $m$.\\ After the above transformations, the optimization target now becomes:\\

-And this is equivalent to form a vector of $\boldsymbol{\alpha}$ and a lower-triangular matrix $\boldsymbol{N_{p}}$:\\
+And this is equivalent to form a vector of $\boldsymbol{\alpha}$ and a lower-triangular matrix $\boldsymbol{V}$:\\

-And in practice, we could simply use the value of original unique-value vector $\boldsymbol{\hat{w}}$ to fill the value of $\boldsymbol{v}^{*}$.
-This scheme could provide a convenient method to first starting values; meanwhile, from the perspective of numerical computation, it also offers a warm start for the optimization algorithm.
+And in practice, we simply use the value of original unique-value vector $\boldsymbol{\hat{w}}$ to fill the value of $\boldsymbol{v}^{*}$.
+The configuration of matrix $\boldsymbol{V}$ ensures global convergence and convenience in finding initial values, as one can see a further discussion in section \ref{subsubsec:convergence}.
 The final optimization target with $l_1$ regularization will be as follows:\\